Dillo0/reacterial/README.md

 ### electron

 The binary tool for native packaging.
+(Can be changed to webpack!)

 ### react, react-dom